-Pre-analysis plans (PAPs) describe how researchers plan to analyze the data from a randomized evaluation.
+A pre-analysis plan (PAP) describes how researchers plan to analyze the data from a randomized evaluation.
 It is distinct from the concept of pre-registration, which in economics is the act of registering a research project in a registry such as the AEA RCT Registry before the intervention begins.
 This resource provides background pre-analysis plans and requirements of journals and donors.
-It also includes an overview of available resources to help you write a pre-analysis plan, an overview which does not represent J-PAL's views on what is required or should be included in a PAP.
+It also includes an overview of available resources to help you write a pre-analysis plan.
+Please note that this overview does not represent J-PAL's views on what is required or should be included in a PAP.

 Before reading this resource, we recommend reading the resource on trial registration.